Go directly to product information

 Why not organic?

 The reason for this is quite simple.
-For the family businesses in Sarawak, meeting the requirements of the international organic standards is not possible without making insurmountable large investments for them.
-Even though there is the possibility of micro-credit, for most family businesses this has not proven to be a feasible option.
-Most organic Sarawak therefore comes from a few larger companies, the number of which is increasing rapidly.
+For family businesses in Sarawak, meeting the requirements of international organic standards is essential.
+This is not possible without insurmountable investments.
+Even though microcredit is available, it hasn't proven feasible for most family businesses.
+Therefore, most organic Sarawak comes from a few larger farms, the number of which is rapidly increasing.

 Developments

-The government-stimulated increase in scale poses a serious threat to the survival of small-scale pepper.
-It is also under fire from palm oil and pineapple producers, who are not only satisfying their hunger for space in the rainforest.
+The government-stimulated increase in scale poses a serious threat to the survival of small-scale farming pepperThis is also under fire from palm oil and pineapple producers, who are not only satisfying their hunger for space in the rainforest.

 Usage

-Combine white Sarawak with red meat, fatty fish, brown sauces, tomato dishes, vegetables or white cheese.
-Delicious with fruit, chocolate desserts such as mousses and fondants.
+Pair white Sarawak with red meat, oily fish, brown sauces, tomato dishes, vegetables, or white cheese.
+It's delicious with fruit and chocolate desserts like mousses and fondants.

 Features:

-- 100% pepper berries from the Piper nigrum var kuning
+• 100% pepperberries of the Piper nigrum var kuning

 Assortment